smcpeak/vscode-smcpeak/doc/guides/themes.md

 a `tokenColors` specification gets the default colors.

 The [reference page](https://code.visualstudio.com/api/references/theme-color)
-describes the many available colors adequately.
+describes the many available colors adequately, and the process of changing them is fairly straightforward.

+One hint though: when you change `editor.background`, the background of the row of tabs along the top, as well as the breadcrumbs below it, also change.
+Thus, if you change the background color, you probably also want to set `tab.activeBackground` and `breadcrumb.background`.

 ## Editing the tokenColors array